mundorum-lab/datasci/modules/data/README.md

 * `Gustavo Araújo Morais`
 	* `Responsible for architecting and developing the api-input, this processes JSON data and send to data bus.`
 * `João Guilherme Alves Santos`
-	* `Responsible for architecting and developing the file-input and file-reader components to transform into JSON.`
+	* `Responsible for architecting and developing the clear-data, file-input and file-reader components to transform into JSON.`
 * `Raniery Rodrigues da SIlva`
 	* `Responsible for architecting and developing the file typing component to transform into JSON.`
 * `Leonardo Livrare Martins`